 “Visa requires merchants to use a ‘doing business as’ name that is recognizable to cardholders.
 However, character limits and processor formatting can cause truncation that makes descriptors unfamiliar.”

-All of these variations — hum compben mer, hum compen e mer, hum compben e mer inc, comp ben solutions — point to the same source: Humana Comprehensive Benefits processing an insurance premium payment.
-If you have encountered similar confusing abbreviations from other companies, our article on Achma Visb charges on credit card explains how payment processors routinely truncate merchant names into unrecognizable strings.
+All of these variations — hum compben mer, hum compen e mer, hum compben e mer inc, comp ben solutions charge on credit card — point to the same source: Humana Comprehensive Benefits processing an insurance premium payment.
+The critical takeaway: if the descriptor on your statement contains any combination of “hum,” “compben,” “comp ben,” or “comprehensive benefits,” you are looking at a Humana charge.

 Is the Hum Compben E Mer Charge Legitimate or a Scam?

 The hum compben e mer charge is a legitimate insurance premium payment in the vast majority of cases.
-Humana Inc. is a publicly traded company (NYSE: HUM) that reported approximately $111 billion in annual revenue for fiscal year 2024 and serves roughly 17 million medical members nationwide.
-This is not a fly-by-night operation, and “HUM COMPBEN E MER” is not a known descriptor used by scammers or fraudulent merchants.
+Humana Inc. is a publicly traded Fortune 500 company (NYSE: HUM) that serves roughly 17 million medical members and processes millions of premium payments monthly.
+“HUM COMPBEN E MER” is not a known descriptor used by scammers or fraudulent merchants.

 The charge is almost certainly yours if: